gramlogic/essays/ior/intro.md

 The Borgesian joke: prefer Berkeley's world.

 ---
-Jorge Luis Borges's Tlon, Uqbar Orbis Tertius, tells the story of protagonists who discover, through an apocryphal article in a counterfeit encyclopedia, a vast imaginary world that eventually invades and subsumes their own reality.
-The biography of Donald Trump is a modern remake of this tale.
-He is a figure who rose out of supermarket tabloids to achieve prominence in the universe of reality television, then turned the forces of this self-aggrandizing fantasy against reality itself, and with considerable success.

-At least, that is how it seemed to many adherents of the old regime: the readership of the news articles and reportage, scientific studies, academic papers, polls, election results, statutes, rulings and other documents that consitute the inter-connected texts of non-fiction, the collection of genres that endeavored to represent the real world.
-From the perspective of those who accept these texts as authorative, it appears that reality itself is under attack, and the mutiny against it is all the more outrageous on account of the fact that the word "reality" denotes exactly that which should be both invulnerable and indifferent to the content of personal fantasies or delusions, regardless of the number of adherents.
-That is, if it means anything, "reality" should describe that which is beyond the reach of language, unaffected by our representations of it.
-It seems that anyone who simply adopts a more convenient set of "alternate facts" is destined for comeuppance sooner or later.

-And already this narrative has found an audience: the pandemic and eventually the election could not be pretended away.
-And yet, the effort to do so---the decision to take action based on these alternate facts---surely become part of the real world.
-And more troubling, one must re-evaluate the confidence that reality, whatever it might ultimately be---will eventually reassert itself.
-This is especially true in the case of events like a pandemic that are too large for any individual to directly experience.
-It is also true for events like global warming, which are both too large and too slow.
-Reality has no obligation to "assert itself"; people make assertions about it.

-What we have instead is a system in which people, often gathered into institutions, make assertions about reality.
-Whether these assertions are or are not correct is a difficult question.
-These assertions form a kind of interconnected text.
-The text is disseminated to a readership, the members of which may add their own personal experience, or may decide not to.
-This system, unlike the exterior universe it purports to represent, is not self-maintaining.
-It requires defense.

 Closer inspection reveals this is not the conflict that too

 * We have to acknowledge that these representations are important.
 * What is being defended is not reality itself, but its textual surrogate.